-While we all know that death is a part of life, no one is prepared to deal with an unexpected death—and when we lose a loved one due to the fault of another person or entity, the sorrow is especially bitter.
+While we all know that death is a part of life, no one is prepared to deal with an unexpected wrongful death—and when we lose a loved one due to the fault of another person or entity, the sorrow is especially bitter.
 A Northern Illinois wrongful death can occur almost anywhere at any time.
 A car accident, medical mistake, workplace accident, or poorly made product can suddenly turn our world upside down and leave families emotionally and financially drained.

 What Is a Wrongful Death Claim?

 Whenever a person dies and it is someone else’s fault, the survivors have the legal right to bring a wrongful death claim.
 Simply put, this is a civil lawsuit against the person or entity that is at fault.
-This lawsuit seeks damages—compensation for the loss including lost wages, medical costs, funeral expenses, and personal loss.
+A wrongful death lawsuit seeks damages—compensation for the loss including lost wages, medical costs, funeral expenses, and personal loss.

 Wrongful death statutes have been created in the last century, which makes this type of legal action comparatively new.
-Illinois and every other state in the nation now have this kind of legal recourse for survivors.
+Illinois and every other state in the nation now have wrongful death laws for survivors.

 The Illinois Wrongful Death Act appears as part of the Illinois Compiled Statutes, which tell us:

 In other words, the same rules apply for wrongful death as those that apply for any other personal injury lawsuit.
 The difference is that the plaintiff has died and his or her survivors must file it.

 What Are the Rules for an Illinois Wrongful Death Lawsuit?